 In addition to being great study tools, manga also offers a unique cultural immersion.
 They reflect important aspects of daily life, traditions, and values of Japan.
-This is essential, as understanding Japanese culture is a key piece in mastering the language.
+This is essential, as understanding Japanese culture is a key piece to mastering the language.

 In addition to providing entertainment, manga are valuable tools for several reasons.
-First, they offer a contextualized language, allowing you to see how words and expressions are used in real situations.
+First, they offer contextualized language, allowing you to see how words and expressions are used in real situations.
 Second, the presence of images helps to understand the context even when some words are unknown.

 We recommend reading: How to learn Japanese with manga and anime?